Empower people to counteract misleading information and embrace uncertainty.

 → Recover a healthy information ecosystem

-Fallible is a revolutionary new addition to the way you stay informed and answer crucial questions in today's complex world.
+Fallible is a transformative new addition to the way you stay informed and answer crucial questions in today's complex world.

-It's a social platform designed entirely around maintaining a probabilistic mindset and avoiding common causes of misjudgment.
+It's a social platform designed around keeping a probabilistic mindset in all things and avoiding common causes of misjudgment.

 Get rid of the old, expensive, fraud-ridden card system and introduce a new era of ‘Smart Payments’ with much lower fees for merchants and better payment experiences for customers.